naveen3096/Pwc---Virtual-Experience-Power-BI-/README.md

-# Pwc---Virtual-Experience-Power-BI-
+# POWER BI DASHBOARDS TO VISUALIZE KPIS – PwC virtual experience

--	Data Cleaning, Data Mining and Building Dashboards to visualize business KPIs for Customer and Agent behavior, Customer Churn Analysis, Gender balance in executive suite and gathered insights for better Business Decisions.
+-	Conducted data cleaning, data mining, and building dashboards to visualize business KPIs for Customer and Agent behavior, Customer Churn Analysis, Gender balance in     the executive suite, and gathered insights for Better Business Decisions
+-	Transformed and processed data by using Power Query to ensure data completeness and validity
+-	Aggregated and visualized the data by using DAX and Python scripting to compile a professional report
--	Performed Root Cause Analysis over 7000 employees and Uncovered 3+ Key influencers responsible for Churn rate (26.54%) and suggested relevant actions to be performed.
+-	Implemented Root Cause Analysis on over 7000 employees and uncovered 3+ Key influencers liable for churn rate (26.54%) and suggested relevant actions to be taken